 Page 2 is far worse than second place

 A business could have the best website in the World, but if no-one can find it, what is the point in its existence?

 Without digital marketing, and predominantly Search Engine Optimisation [SEO] and Pay-Per-Click advertising – businesses should not expect their website to receive high volumes of traffic or perform well within the Search Engine Results Pages [SERPs].

-As the saying goes, the best place to hide a dead body is page 2 of Google search results.
+As the saying goes, the best place to hide a dead body is on page 2 of Google.